DevExpress-Examples/out-of-maintenance-how-to-define-a-custom-cell-template-that-allows-performing-data-editing-t410760/Readme.md

 <!-- default file list end -->
 # How to Edit a Cell with the Cell Editing Template

-The PivotGrid control does not support the data editing functionality out of the box because it displays aggregated data.
+The Pivot Grid control does not support the data editing functionality out of the box because it displays aggregated data.
 This example demonstrates how to implement a custom [CellTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.CellTemplate) with the in-place editing functionality.

 This example implements the base set of features.
 It does not allow to go to the next cell by pressing the tab or arrow keys.